vue-generators/vue-form-generator/README.md

 ```

 ## More fields *new*
-VueFormGenerator support custom fields.
+VueFormGenerator supports custom fields.
 If you decide to release your custom field into the wild, please open a new issue so we can add you to a list here!
 Please try to use this naming convention for your custom field : vfg-field-* Example :

 - `vfg-field-myfield`
 - `vfg-field-calendar`